 The Group has a robust and resilient business model, and is expected to generate positive free cash flow over the medium term and is compliant with all banking covenants.
 The Directors therefore believe that the Company and the Group are well placed to manage their business risks successfully.
-After considering current financial projections and facilities available and after making enquiries, the Directors have a reasonable expectation that the Company and the Group are the Group and the Group have adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, Inmarsat Group Limited continues to adopt the going concern basis in preparing the consolidated financial statements.
+After considering current financial projections and facilities available and after making enquiries, the Directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, Inmarsat plc continues to adopt the going concern basis in preparing the consolidated financial statements.